Posting USA

 Special features for German companies

-It should be clarified in advance whether the employee will continue to be liable for tax in Germany.
-Normally, the employee is not only liable for tax in the USA, but also in Germany.
+It should be clarified in advance whether the employee is still liable for tax in Germany.
+Normally, the tax liability for employees exists not only in the USA, but also in Germany.
 This is precisely regulated in the double taxation agreement concluded between Germany and the USA.

-The choice of the right visa is also of great importance for employee assignments.
-Since an assignment to the U.S. involves employees working in the U.S., it is always necessary to apply for a work visa.
+Choosing the right visa is also very important for employee assignments.
+Since an assignment to the USA involves employees working in the United States, it is always necessary to apply for work visas.

-Typically, the L visa is considered for an employee assignment.
-However, due to the comparatively uncomplicated application process, companies should consider whether the E visa can be an alternative.
-For example, if the majority of the company in the U.S. is German, future expatriates of German nationality can be sent to the U.S. location or deployed there in a very simplified procedure.
+Typically, the L visa category is considered for the posting of employees.
+However, due to the rather uncomplicated application process, companies should check whether the E visa can be an alternative.
+If, for example, the majority of the company in the U.S. is German-owned, future expatriates of German nationality can be sent to or deployed at the U.S. location in a very simplified procedure.

-In some cases, the H-1B visa is also an option.
-However, the H-1B visa is subject to major restrictions due to an annual quota.
+In some cases, it is also possible to use the H-1B visa.
+However, the H-1B visa category experiences major restrictions due to an annual quota.

-Under no circumstances can a posting to the USA be covered by a B visa or the Visa Waiver Program.
+Under no circumstances can a posting to the U.S. be covered by a B visa or the Visa Waiver Program.

 Which is the right visa in your case depends on several factors.
-These may include, for example:
+These can be, for example:

-• Future duties of the employee in the USA
+• Future tasks of the employee in the USA

-• Nationality of the employee and the company
+• Nationality of the person employed and the company

-• Length of service with the company and the contractual relationship with the company
+• Length of service and contractual relationship with the company

 Sending to the USA with the family

-For most employees, taking up a job in the USA brings with it a multitude of private challenges and questions in advance.
-The application for the appropriate work visa can usually be handed over by the employee to a third party.
-But if the employee wants to bring his or her family with them, a visa application becomes necessary for all family members.
+For most employees, taking up a job in the U.S. brings with it a host of private challenges and questions in advance.
+The application for the appropriate work visa can usually be handed over to a third party.
+But if employees want to bring the family with them, a visa application becomes necessary for all family members.

-In general, relatives of work visa holders are entitled to apply for a so-called derivative visa, which in most cases even has the same validity period.
+As a general rule, dependents of work visa holders are entitled to receive a so-called derived visa which inmost cases even has the same period of validity.
 Specifically, this means for spouses of the main applicant and their unmarried children under 21 years of age, that they apply for a visa, which is issued tied to the work visa.

 Special case stepchildren

-But what about stepchildren?
-That is, if one spouse has brought a child into the marriage from a previous relationship.
+But what is the actual situation with stepchildren?
+That is, if one spouse has brought a child into the marriage who comes from a previous relationship.

 According to the U.S. Immigration and Nationality Act (INA) Art.
 101 (b), a stepchild also falls under the status of a child eligible to receive a derivative visa.
-The requirement is that the parents' marriage was contracted at a time when the stepchild was under 18 years of age.
+The prerequisite is that the marriage of the parents was contracted at a time when the stepchild was not yet 18 years old.

 Accordingly, a derivative visa can be applied for in the same way for stepchildren, even if the main applicant is not a natural parent.

-We will be happy to advise you on the right visa category for employees and accompanying family members.
+With pleasure we advise you in choosing the right visa category for employees and accompanying family members.

 Cost absorption

-In the case of an assignment to the USA, the employee sometimes incurs considerable costs.
+Employees sometimes incur considerable costs when they are posted to the USA.
 In order to make the move more appealing, many companies assume a large part of these additional expenses.
-This must be adequately clarified with the employee in advance and then recorded in writing.
+This must be adequately clarified with the person in advance and then recorded in writing.

-Potential cost transfers or subsidies can be made at these points, for example:
+Potential cost absorption or grants may be available at these locations, for example:

 • Rental expenses